-We evaluated the paddles' performance in four key areas — the catch (blade's ability to slice into the water and grab a wedge of water), the power (the pull of the blade in the water), the flutter of the blade (how much it moved laterally during the pull), and the feel of the shaft (including how it feels to grip and if there is any flex under pressure).
+We evaluated the paddles' performance in four key areas — the catch (the blade's ability to slice into the water and grab a wedge of water), the power (the pull of the blade in the water), the flutter of the blade (how much it moved laterally during the pull), and the feel of the shaft (including how it feels to grip and if there is any flex under pressure).
 We switched from one paddle to another, ran timed sprint laps, and launched off gravel bars using the paddle to push ourselves, all to test the blades' flex, power transfer, and how it succumbed to wear and tear.

-The design of the dihedral blades and high-end materials used in the Werner Kalliste, the Aqua-Bound Sting Ray Carbon, and the Werner Camano helped these paddles perform exceptionally well in our tests.
+The design of the dihedral blades and high-end materials used in the Werner Kalliste, the Aqua-Bound Sting Ray Carbon, and the Werner Camano enabled these paddles to perform exceptionally well in our tests.
 The Kalliste stood out for its ultralight carbon construction and buoyant blade design.
-None of these blades flexed in use under pressure, providing an efficient transfer of power for the paddler.
-In addition, their materials provide the paddler with an extra assist to help you float across the water.
-Other paddles tested in this review (such as the Whisper Sea Extreme and Pelican Poseidon) have basic plastic blades, which, although durable, flex under pressure and deliver a less efficient power stroke.
+None of these blades flexed under pressure, providing an efficient power transfer for the paddler.
+In addition, their materials provide the paddler with extra assistance to help them float across the water.
+Other paddles tested in this review (such as the WhisperSea Extreme and Pelican Poseidon) have basic plastic blades, which, although durable, flex under pressure and deliver a less efficient power stroke.

 Ease of Adjustment

 The Werner Skagit FG and the Camano use a Smart-view adjustment system for their paddle connection.
 This is easier to adjust than the snap button systems, especially under pressure or with cold hands.
 In addition, the clear marking system makes it easy to identify the correct feather and right or left-handedness of the paddle.
-This feature is useful if you intend to share the paddle with other kayakers with different blade angle preferences or if you expect to change the feather angle during paddling sessions.
+This feature is useful if you intend to share the paddle with other kayakers with different blade angle preferences or expect to change the feather angle during paddling sessions.

 Aqua-Bound offers some of their touring paddles with the Snap Button option, or, for a little extra, you can get the significantly superior Posi-Lok system, which is considerably more secure and easy to operate.
 Based on our testing experience, we think it is easily justifiable to spend the extra ten dollars when this option is available.